enam/meteor-leaflet/README.md

 Version: `Leaflet 1.0 beta 1`

 ## Install

-To use add to your packages directory from github:
+    $ cd to/my/meteor/project
+    $ meteor add enam:meteor-leaflet

+or (if you want to modify the code):

     $ cd to/my/meteor/project
     $ mkdir packages # ensure that packages folder exists